ATP aptamer

 3D visualisation

 In 1996, Roger A. Jones & Dinshaw J. Patel et al. presented the solution structure of both uniformly and specifically C13, N15-labelled 40-mer RNA containing the ATP-binding motif complexed with AMP, as determined by multidimensional NMR spectroscopy and molecular dynamics calculations.
 The PDB ID is 1AM0.
 Subsequently, T Dieckmann & J Feigon et al. presented the three-dimensional solution structure of a 36-nucleotide ATP-binding RNA aptamer complexed with AMP, which was determined from NMR-derived distance and dihedral angle restraints.
 The PDB ID is 1RAW.
-Here, only the structural diagram of 1RAW was shown.
-There was no obvious difference between the structures of 1AM0 and 1RAW[3,4].
+Here, only the structural diagram of 1RAW is shown.
+There is no obvious difference between the structures of 1AM0 and 1RAW[3,4].

 Additional available structures that have been solved and detailed information are accessible on Structures page.